-- The most common form of psoriasis is plaque psoriasis, which presents as well-demarcated scaly plaques, caused by the hyperproliferation of keratinocytes due to immune dysregulation. - Guttate psoriasis is usually related to a bacterial infection -specifically streptococcus-with a characteristic pinpoint appearance of lesions. - Psoriasis is usually localized, but in severe cases, it can trigger a systemic immune response, leading to widespread inflammation and skin lesions across the body.
+- The most common form of psoriasis is plaque psoriasis, which presents as well-demarcated scaly plaques, caused by the hyperproliferation of keratinocytes due to immune dysregulation. - Guttate psoriasis is usually related to a bacterial infection -specifically streptococcus- with a characteristic pinpoint appearance of lesions. - Psoriasis is usually localized, but in severe cases, it can trigger a systemic immune response, leading to widespread inflammation and skin lesions across the body.
 Examples of systemic psoriasis include Pustular Psoriasis and Psoriatic Erythroderma.
-In such severe cases, systemic immunological intervention is often necessary for effective treatment.

-- It may also affect nails, and it is sometimes mistaken for fungal infections due to clinical similarities, meaning that biopsies should be done whenever there is confusion to confirm the diagnosis. - Psoriasis typically arises from a genetic predisposition and presents in intermittent flare-ups.
+In such severe cases, systemic immunological intervention is often necessary for effective treatment. - It may also affect nails, and it is sometimes mistaken for fungal infections due to clinical similarities, meaning that biopsies should be done whenever there is confusion to confirm the diagnosis. - Psoriasis typically arises from a genetic predisposition and presents in intermittent flare-ups.
 These flare-ups can be triggered by various factors, including sun exposure, trauma, infections, smoking, and certain medications, such as steroids, beta-blockers, lithium, and antibiotics like amoxicillin. - However, in rare cases, psoriasis can develop in individuals without a genetic predisposition due to severe environmental or immune-related triggers.
-Click Me!
-To watch a short video of psoriasis.

-Corticosteroids:
+Corticosteroids

-- They are phospholipase A2 inhibitors making them powerful antiinflammatory agents. - These drugs are the most frequently prescribed medications for treating mild to moderate psoriasis.
+- They are phospholipase A2 inhibitors making them powerful anti-inflammatory agents. - These drugs are the most frequently prescribed medications for treating mild to moderate psoriasis.
 They are available as oils, ointments, creams, lotions, gels, foams, sprays and shampoos.
 No need to worry about the different formulations. - Mild corticosteroid ointments (hydrocortisone) are usually recommended for sensitive areas, such as the face or skin folds, and for treating widespread patches.
 Topical corticosteroids might be applied once a day during flares, and on alternate days or weekends during remission. - Long-term use or overuse of strong corticosteroids can thin the skin.
 Over time, topical corticosteroids may stop working.

-Anti-inflammatory Agents:
+Anti-inflammatory Agents

-- Topical Corticosteroids: - Hydrocortisone → Low potency - Prednisolone and Methylprednisolone → Low-Moderate potency - Dexamethasone and Betamethasone → Moderate potency - Triamcinolone → High potency - Fluocinonide → High potency - → These drugs are used topically to reduce flare-ups and suppress the localized inflammatory response at the site of administration. - → Triamcinolone may be used as an intra-lesional injection in severe or non-responsive cases to provide targeted anti-inflammatory effects when topical treatments are insufficient.

-→ Intra-lesional Triamcinolone injections are the first-line treatment for keloid scars, as they suppress the inflammatory response and prevent further keloid progression.
-Once the scar is stabilized and reduced in thickness (due to the ability of corticosteroids to inhibit TGF-B which causes a collagen synthesis inhibitory effect), surgical excision may be performed for complete removal, minimizing the risk of recurrence.
+- Topical Corticosteroids: - Hydrocortisone.
+(Has low potency) - Prednisolone and Methylprednisolone.
+(Has low-Moderate potency) - Dexamethasone and Betamethasone.
+(Has Moderate Potency) - Triamcinolone.
+(Has High potency) - Fluocinonide.
+(Has High potency) - All of these drugs are used topically to reduce flare-ups and suppress the localized inflammatory response at the site of administration. - Triamcinolone may be used as an intra-lesional injection in severe or non-responsive cases to provide targeted anti-inflammatory effects when topical treatments are insufficient. - Intra-lesional Triamcinolone injections are the first-line treatment for keloid scars, as they suppress the inflammatory response and prevent further keloid progression.
+Once the scar is stabilized and reduced in thickness (due to the collagen synthesis (TGF-B) inhibitory effect), surgical excision may be performed for complete removal, minimizing the risk of recurrence.